LabExT/LabExT/docs/setup_automatic_movement.md

 1. Click on "Movement" > "Calibrate Stages..." in the context menu.
 2. In the first wizard step, "Stage Axes Calibration" the stage axes are adjusted to the chip axes.
-    Goal: Due to the design of the lab setup of your experiment, stage axes, and chip axes do not necessarily have to match.
+    Goal: Due to the design of the lab setup of your experiment, stage axes, and chip axes may not match.
-    After this calibration, all stages can move relatively in the chip system.
+    After this calibration, the stage and chip axes are matched and all stages can move relatively in the chip coordinate system.
     ![](img/LabExT_Calibration_Axes.png)

     To check the assignment, you can wiggle each axis.
 To do this, the stage first moves 1mm in the positive direction of the axis and then 1mm in the negative direction.

+    !!! warning
+        Make sure that the stage is free to move in all directions to avoid crashes with your sample or other obstacles!

     Your assignment is correct if no axis is used twice.
 Click on "Next Step" to confirm the settings.
 The stages are in `COORDINATE SYSTEM FIXED` status.

     Example: Most often, axes are inverted.
 This corresponds, e.g., to an assignment of the positive Z-chip axis to the negative Z-stage axis.